New Animal Eye Care location in Durham is OPEN!

 Cataracts in animals are often inherited and develop in young to middle-aged pets.
 However, age-related cataracts associated can also occur, typically in animals 12 years of age or older.
 Diabetes mellitus is a very common cause of cataracts in dogs, as well.

 Note that nearly all senior dogs (and many other senior animals) will experience a hardening of the lens, which will cause a grayish or cloudy appearance.
 This is known as nuclear sclerosis and is not a cataract.
 Nuclear sclerosis typically does not inhibit the animal’s vision in the way a cataract does.
-However, it is very difficult for the ordinary pet owner to tell the difference between nuclear sclerosis and cataracts; it’s best to have a professional veterinary veterinary ophthalmologist take a look at your pet to determine which condition he or she may have.
+However, it is very difficult for the ordinary pet owner to tell the difference between nuclear sclerosis and cataracts; it’s best to have a professional veterinary ophthalmologist take a look at your pet to determine which condition he or she may have.

 There is no way to fully reverse cataracts, though a proper diet can improve the overall condition of nutritional cataracts.
 The only way to correct cataracts in animals is to have them surgically removed.
 However, not all pets with cataracts need cataract surgery.